ONSdigital/survey-assist-api/docs/guide.md

    - Ensure package data files are accessible

 3. **Mixed configuration not working**
-   - Verify environment variables are set correctly
+   - Note: Environment variables are no longer used for data loading
-   - Check that one source is not overriding the other
+   - Use `data_path` parameter in requests to override default package data
    - Review API logs for data loading confirmations

 4. **Classification endpoint failing**